testingisdocumenting/blog/blog-content/articles/ultimate-end-to-end-test.md

 }

 When I write tests, I keep re-running (`r`) a current test under development, then experiment with a few lines in REPL mode, do some checks, update the test file and re-run it (`r`).
-Webtau will reload test file and pickup your changes.
+WebTau will reload test file and pickup your changes.

 After each test run, context is preserved, browser is open in the last location, DB is up to date, and REST/GraphQL APIs are primed.